The Best Residential Proxies for Amazon & E-commerce

 - Rotate too fast (every request) and Amazon's cookie/session tracking gets confused, raising challenge rates.
 Rotate too slow and per-IP rate limits hit.
 Most experienced scrapers settle around 1 rotation per 5–10 requests, with longer sessions for cart/checkout flows.

 Rankings reflect rolling 30-day data.
-Top pick: Aceproxies (82/100).
+Currently leading (collecting data): DataImpulse (87/100).
 No provider pays for placement.